mmadahar/mb-acoustix/README.md

   java -jar REW.jar -api
   ```
 - Existing measurements in REW for each speaker channel
-- Target curve files (house curves) for each speaker in the `magic-beans/` directory
+- **Magic Beans Unified Sound Field target curves** for each speaker in the `magic-beans/` directory (exported from Magic Beans as per-channel house curves)

 ## Installation